racingmars/dwm/README.md

 The original patches are in the patches directory.

+This build requires a build of libxft that includes the bgra bug fix (e.g. libxft-bgra from the AUR).

 Additionally, this repository contains my own configuration (in config.h; the config.h.def file is maintained as the defaults as modified by each patch).